bergesinstitute/graf-method/book-3-unit-6.md

 9. He is going to wear a black shirt.
 10. She is going to buy a new car.
 11. Julia is going to get up at 7 AM every day.
-12. I’m going to wash my hands.
+12. I'm going to wash my hands.
 13. Peter is going to shower tonight.

 ## 5. Responder